Skip To Main Content

 Jarrett was a four-year starter and a two-time all-conference honoree as a setter at Division III Mount Union University in Alliance, Ohio.
 She ended her career for the Purple Raiders ranking among the program's top 10 in career hitting percentage, career assists, and career assists per set.
 During her senior season, she registered 917 assists, posted two triple-doubles, and was named All-Ohio Athletic Conference First Team and AVCA Great Lakes All-Region Honorable Mention.
 While she was an undergraduate student, she served as the Head Volleyball Coach for the 15-year-old Junior Olympic Team at the Tri-State Volleyball Academy.

-Jarrett’s husband, Joel, is also a Youngstown State employee as a coordinator in the office of undergraduate admissions.
-They have a son named Luke, who was born in March 2025.
+Jarrett’s husband, Joel, is also a Youngstown State employee.
+He first served as a coordinator in the office of undergraduate admissions for a year before joining the athletic department as an assistant director of compliance.
+The Jarretts have a son named Luke.